Democracy: Americas

+Africa

 Middle Ages

 While most regions in Europe during the Middle Ages were ruled by clergy or feudal lords, there existed various systems involving elections or assemblies, although often only involving a small part of the population.
 In Scandinavia, bodies known as things consisted of freemen presided by a lawspeaker.
 These deliberative bodies were responsible for settling political questions, and variants included the Althing in Iceland and the Løgting in the Faeroe Islands.
 The veche, found in Eastern Europe, was a similar body to the Scandinavian thing.
 In the Roman Catholic Church, the pope has been elected by a papal conclave composed of cardinals since 1059.
 The first documented parliamentary body in Europe was the Cortes of León.
 Established by Alfonso IX in 1188, the Cortes had authority over setting taxation, foreign affairs and legislating, though the exact nature of its role remains disputed.
 The Republic of Ragusa, established in 1358 and centered around the city of Dubrovnik, provided representation and voting rights to its male aristocracy only.
 Various Italian city-states and polities had republic forms of government.
 For instance, the Republic of Florence, established in 1115, was led by the Signoria whose members were chosen by sortition.
-In 10th–15th century Frisia, a distinctly non-feudal society, the right to vote on local matters and on county officials was based on land size.
+In the 10th–15th century Frisia, a distinctly non-feudal society, the right to vote on local matters and on county officials was based on land size.
 The Kouroukan Fouga divided the Mali Empire into ruling clans (lineages) that were represented at a great assembly called the Gbara.
 However, the charter made Mali more similar to a constitutional monarchy than a democratic republic.